Ending extreme poverty with the anti-poverty version of the dollar

 I joined thinking about the ideas as a consultant.
 I decided to jump on as the CEO and build a startup around this idea, and it really was just here's a huge problem in the world.

 Now my background was in academia.
 I was teaching finance, economics, and blockchain fintech courses.
-I specifically taught an international development course,
+I specifically taught an international aid course,

 and I thought this specific problem was really interesting and understanding how fundamentally people need money and capital to generate economic growth, and I thought it was a really important aspect of what to work on in the world and I was pretty inspired by the idea.